 The solution?
 Set your knives and chisels aside in a safe manner and location before you do anything other than cutting wood.
 In other words, have the self control and situational awareness to reject all distractions.

-Oh yea, and please don’t drink and drive chisels, axes or adzes.
+Oh yea, and please don’t drink and drive knives, chisels, axes or adzes.

 Safety Habit Number Three: Always Set Your Tools Aside in a Safe Place and So They Can’t Move